Pine Shavings For Chickens: Pros, Cons and Comparison

 The shavings are then gathered.
 Afterward, they are cleaned and dried.
 This removes moisture left over.
 The dried shavings are soft to use as bedding.

 They are used for various purposes.
-The most common uses of pine shavings are:
+The most common uses of pine wood shavings are:

-2. Pine shavings absorb mess and smell in chicken coops and pens.
-They are soft and dry, which is good for chickens, small birds, and horses beds.
+2. Shavings of pine wood absorb mess and smell in chicken coops and pens.
+They are soft and dry, which is good for chickens’, small birds’, and horses’ beds.

 3. Pine shavings can be used in craft projects.
 These shavings with oils make scented bags for closets and drawers.

-4. Pine shavings soak up spills, they work well for oil in garages.
+4. Shavings of pine wood soak up spills; they work well for oil in garages.
 They can be compressed with wax.
 This makes fire starters that work well in fireplaces and fire pits.

 5. Besides, chickens, cows, and sheep use shavings for bedding.
 They keep animals cozy and clean.
 Shavings insulate the roots of delicate crops and prevent soils from washing away.